TrueBlocks/trueblocks-core/docs/content/docs/chifra/admin.md

 Flags:
-  -c, --check        depends on mode, checks for internal consistency of the data type -b, --belongs      checks if the given address appears in the given chunk -x, --fmt string   export format, one of [none|json*|txt|csv|api] -v, --verbose      enable verbose (increase detail with --log_level) -h, --help         display this help screen
+  -c, --check        depends on mode, checks for internal consistency of the data type -b, --belongs      checks if the given address appears in the given chunk -d, --details      for the --addresses option only, display appearance records as well as address records -x, --fmt string   export format, one of [none|json*|txt|csv|api] -v, --verbose      enable verbose (increase detail with --log_level) -h, --help         display this help screen